github/safe-settings/README.md

   - name: first-timers-only
     # include the old name to rename an existing label
     oldname: Help Wanted

-# Milestones: define milestones for Issues and Pull Requests
-milestones:
+    color: '#326699'
-  - title: milestone-title
+  - name: new-label
-    description: milestone-description
-    # The state of the milestone.
-Either `open` or `closed`
-    state: open
+    # include the old name to rename an existing label
+    oldname: Help Wanted
+    color: '#326699'

+collaborators:
-# Collaborators: give specific users access to this repository.
+# Collaborators: give specific users access to any repository.
 # See https://developer.github.com/v3/repos/collaborators/#add-user-as-a-collaborator for available options

-collaborators:
-  - username: bkeepers
+- username: regpaco
+  permission: push
 # Note: Only valid on organization-owned repositories.
 # The permission to grant the collaborator.
 Can be one of:
 # * `pull` - can pull, but not push to or administer this repository.
 # * `push` - can pull and push, but not administer this repository.
 # * `admin` - can pull, push and administer this repository.
-    permission: push

-  - username: hubot
-    permission: pull

 # See https://developer.github.com/v3/teams/#add-or-update-team-repository for available options
 teams: